yaasiinaxmed/Real-Estate-Project-Backend/README.md

     "message": "User created successfully"
 }
 ```
-If the user email already exists, it will return a JSON response with the status code `409` and a message `User email already exists`.
+If the user email already exists, it will return a JSON response with the status code `409` and the message `User email already exists`.
-If the user is not created, it will return a JSON response with the status code `400` and a message `User was not created!`.
+If the user is not created, it will return a JSON response with the status code `400` and the message `User was not created!`.

 If there is any internal server error, it will return a JSON response with the status code `500` and an error message:
 ``` json